+- The Team must identify the need

 - The Team must identify the chickens

 - Managers can help

 - Occasionally a chicken will come and offer to help some.

 Rare.

 - Hence: We must think carefully about them.

 Chickens can be

 - A person

 - · Another Scrum Team

 - A group or department

 - A vendor outside the company

 - · Etc.

 - Be very open in your thinking about this